harmonicalchemy/modular-emacs/README.md

 - **[Fedora]:~$ `sudo dnf install sbcl`**

-Now that you have SBCL installed, **[Download The Manual Here]()**

-That's it... simple but powerful _(like lisp)_

 #### Install QuickLisp Package Manager:

-You don't have to re-invent wheels in Lisp!
-No No NO!
+You don't have to re-invent wheels in Lisp!  no No NO!
 Here are over 1,500 libraries available at your fingertips!
 You **Must** have this!
 Installing is not too painful, and they will also be integrated into Emacs Slime Mode!

 Download the file for installation somewhere into your HOME directory _(Downloads is fine)_. (https://beta.quicklisp.org/quicklisp.lisp)